 - 6. The Shoreline Master Program for the Thurston Region (SMPTR) designates the Nisqually River as a Shoreline of Statewide Significance, and defines the regulated shoreline as including the 100-year floodplain.
 SMPTR Sections Four and Five.
 The SMPTR designates the subject property as a Rural shoreline environment.
 Exhibit 1.
 Private access roads serving permitted uses are allowed in the Rural environment.
 SMPTR Section Three, Chapter XVII(D).
 Landfilling is allowed if it will not significantly alter wildlife habitat, natural drainage control, maintenance of water quality, and aquifer recharge.
 SMPTR Section Three, Chapter IX(D).
 A shoreline substantial development permit is required for the development because it is within the regulated shoreline and the value exceeds the permit threshold of \$7,047.00.
 Exhibits 1 and 1.D; WAC 173-27-040; WSR 17-17-007. - 7.
 The CAO standards applicable to development of roads, bridges, and culverts within wetlands and fish and wildlife conservation areas are most restrictive with respect to Category I and II wetlands and Type S and F streams (and bridges are identified in the ordinances as preferred in those critical areas).
 In the instant proposal, a Category III wetland and a Type Ns stream and the associated regulatory buffers would be impacted.
 Exhibit 1.B-1.
 Paraphrased, the applicable fish and wildlife conservation area standards require a showing that the crossing be essential; that the alignment have the least amount of impact, be perpendicular to the stream, and avoid larger conifer trees; and that the crossing be the minimum width and meet Washington Department of Fish and Wildlife standards for fish passage.
 Thurston County Code (TCC) 24.25.280.
 The wetland standards contain similar requirements, plus a requirement that oversize culverts be used to allow wildlife passage.
 TCC 24.30.280.
 While the wetland regulations specify that bridges are preferred for Category I and II wetlands, they also include language (see TCC 24.30.280.D.2) that the approval authority may require that crossings be accomplished with a bridge rather than a culvert if it would significantly reduce wetland impacts.
 TCC 24.30.280.
-In this case it is not known whether a bridge would significantly reduce wetland impacts.
+At the time of hearing, it had not been closely considered, and thus had not been demonstrated by the Applicant, whether a bridge would significantly reduce wetland impacts as compared to the proposed culvert.
 Exhibit 1, page 18.